mohammadRezaeian/notes/posts/api/2021-10-26-google-dialogflow-api.md

 - If you choose a project, there are some roles cannot be added because they belongs to folders/organization (eg. `resourcemanager.projects.list`)
 - ([ref](https://console.cloud.google.com/cloud-setup/organization?organizationId=247943502148)) You have to pay (using *Google Workspace* or *Google Identity*) to create an organization or a folder.

-::: info
+::: tip

-💡 **Useful tip**: If you already have a domain, you can try to create a Google Workspace and use it in 1 month of trial.
+If you already have a domain, you can try to create a Google Workspace and use it in 1 month of trial.
 After that, you can deactivate the Google Workspace account but the things on the Google Cloud Platform are still there and the organization you have created in Google Workspace is still working!

 :::